almibe/ligature-rs/README.md

 Turtle (https://www.w3.org/TR/turtle/) specifications with ANTRL grammars
 * Provide simple Kotlin api for working with library
 * Work with data in memory by default by supply an api for plugging in persistence layer
-* Have extensive example based tests written in Spock (http://spockframework.org/)
+* Have extensive example based tests written in KotlinTest
 * Support OSGi

 Related projects